probe-dock/probe-dock-site/_drafts/probedock-v0.1.29.md

 media_folder: /media/probedock-v0_1_29
 ---

-**Probe Dock v0.1.29** is now available with a bunch of improvements.
+**Probe Dock v0.1.29** is now available with a bunch of improvements and new probe features.

 * [Inactive flag in JavaScript probes](#inactive-flag-in-javascript-probes)
 * [Annotations in the Cucumber Ruby probe](#annotations-in-cucumber-ruby-probe)